-Review of Britain's War on Poverty by Jane Waldfogel.
-New York: Russell Sage Foundation, 2010, 280 pages, \$37.50 cloth
+Britain's War on Poverty.
+By Jane Waldfogel.
+New York: Russell Sage Foundation, 2010.
+Pp. x, 270. \$37.50.
+ISBN 978-0-87154-897-9.
+JEL 2010-1315

 With a flair reminiscent of LBJ's landmark visit to Appalachia to launch America's War on Poverty in 1964, Prime Minister Tony Blair traveled to an East London settlement house in March 1999 to pledge his government's goal to eradicate childhood poverty in Britain within a generation.
-At the outset of the Blair government over one in four children were living in poverty, which surpassed even the one-in-five childhood poverty rate in the United States.
-Within a decade the poverty rate of children in Britain was slashed in half on an absolute scale, and by about 16 percent on a relative scale.
+At the outset of the Blair government, over one in four children were living in poverty, which surpassed even the one-in-five childhood poverty rate in the United States.
+Within a decade, the poverty rate of children in Britain was slashed in half on an absolute scale, and by about 16 percent on a relative scale.

 In Britain's War on Poverty, Jane Waldfogel presents a highly readable survey of the programs and policies launched over the past decade to help combat childhood poverty, along with the social science evidence on the success or lack thereof of the various reform components.
-Throughout the text she draws parallels and distinctions between the policies adopted in Britain and those implemented in the U.S. during the course of the 1990s welfare reforms.
+Throughout the text, she draws parallels and distinctions between the policies adopted in Britain and those implemented in the United States during the course of the 1990s welfare reforms.
 The ambitious British goal of eliminating childhood poverty stands in contradistinction to the rather narrow U.S. focus on eliminating dependence on cash welfare.
-Having made significant contributions to the evaluation of the safety net in both the U.S. and Britain, few people are as well positioned as Waldfogel to write such a sweeping comparative text as Britain's War on Poverty.
-Her book offers much to an international cross-section of scholars and policymakers of reform.
+Having made significant contributions to the evaluation of the safety net in both the United States and Britain, few people are as well positioned as Waldfogel to write such a sweeping comparative text as Britain's War on Poverty.
+Her book offers much to an international cross section of scholars and policymakers of reform.